Skip to main content

 For more information about binge drinking, alcohol use disorder, and available evidence-based treatments, please visit Rethinking Drinking and the NIAAA Alcohol Treatment Navigator.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), many (but not all) NSDUH estimates from 2022 are comparable with estimates from 2021, as long as updated 2021 estimates, presented in the 2022 Detailed Tables, are used.
-Please see the 2022 NSDUH Frequently Asked Questions for more information.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), many (but not all) NSDUH estimates from 2023 are comparable with 2022 and updated 2021 estimates.
+However, 2021–2023 estimates are not comparable with 2020 or prior years’ estimates.
+Please see the 2023 NSDUH Frequently Asked Questions and section 2.3.4 of the 2023 Methodological Summary and Definitions report for more details.

 2 Chung T, Creswell KG, Bachrach R, Clark DB, Martin CS.
 Adolescent binge drinking: developmental context and opportunities for prevention.
 Alcohol Res.
 2018;39(1):5-15.
 PubMed PMID: 30557142